 How to Apply

-If you are applying for the master's in speech-language pathology (MA-SLP) or the doctor of audiology (AuD), you should list your application under the fall term.
+If you are applying for the master's in speech-language pathology (MA-SLP) or the doctor of audiology (AuD), you must list your application under the fall term.
 We only conduct one round of admissions for these programs each year, so MA-SLP and AuD applications listed under spring or summer terms will not be considered.
-PhD applications are considered year-round, but all applicants seeking funding should meet the January 4, 2017 deadline.
+PhD applications are considered year-round, but all applicants seeking funding should meet the January 6 deadline.

 You do not need to contact the department to check the status of your application.
 This can be done online when you follow these instructions.